 As we begin to perceive with our spiritual vision, we start to recognize that the expression of love is an emphasis of movement and luminosity.
 As all spiritual energy, uniting everyone, in and throughout all existence.
 By this point they have confronted those places and people where they insisted love could not be, facing them as they seem to be and not running.
 Getting real and authentic with them, to not only expose the others blocks, but their own.
 Realizing that the awareness of love has always been blocked by their own choices and not anyone else’s.

-Usually a profound step on the path to the awakening the awareness of love’s presence, and very precise, dedicated to recognizing love where it one’s believed there to not be.
+Usually a profound step on the path to the awakening the awareness of love’s presence, and very precise, dedicated to recognizing love where it once believed there to not be.
 Embracing uncomfortable and irritating situations they previously ran from, as opportunities to change their mind.
 Understanding that as they are choosing to see that absence differently, they are making the necessary small steps to eventually see everything differently.

 Love is all-encompassing, therefore this is indeed an aspect determined to discover the truth of what it is, however, one does eventually realize that what they have been dedicated to recognizing love’s presence in, were actually aspects of themselves made to seem as if it is outside.
 A fully emerged experience of a world full of what they have insisted were not worthy of their own presence.
 Bound and determined to overcome, they accept complete responsibility for all in existence, embracing every glorious or evil doing as their own doings, as their own thoughts, beginning to actually recognize what love is again.